 Where are you located?

-- We have business offices in Milbank, South Dakota; Yankton, South Dakota; Keene, North Dakota; and Fort Smith, Arkansas.
-Our staff have home offices in Faulkton, SD; Marion, SD; Sioux Falls, SD; Gettysburg, SD; Interior, SD; Fargo, ND; Minot, ND; and Little Rock, AR.
+- We have business offices in Milbank, South Dakota; Clear Lake, South Dakota, Marion, South Dakota; Burlington, North Dakota; Lincoln, Nebraska and Little Rock, Arkansas.
+Our staff have home offices in Marion, SD; Sioux Falls, SD; Gettysburg, SD; Lincoln, NE; Minot, ND; and Little Rock, AR.
 Because of the needs of our clients, we will travel to you.
 You do not need to come to our offices, unless it is most convenient for you.

-You are licensed in SD, ND and AR.
+You are licensed in SD, ND, NE and AR.
 What does that mean?

-- We are licensed to conduct all adoption services in SD, ND and AR.
-Should you live in a different state or the birthmother is from a state other than SD, ND or AR, that’s OK.
+- We are licensed to conduct all adoption services in SD, ND, NE and AR.
+Should you live in a different state or the birthmother is from a state other than SD, ND, NE or AR, that’s okay!
 We can still assist you with your desire to grow your family through adoption by connecting you to services needed in that state.

 Do we have to travel to your office to meet?